Seore287/P3D-Coursework/Game Design Document.md

 State the key game influences, including other games, books, films, TV, etc.

-### ​Player Objectives

-What are the player's main goals, and how can they be achieved?

 ### ​Distinctive Features

 What makes this game different from other games?

-### ​Missions/Challenges

-What are the major challenges or obstacles the player will face in the game?

 ### ​Choice points